← Back to Blog

 }

-After a hard fork (e.g., ETH/ETC, or a testnet deployment mirroring mainnet), a signature valid on chain A is replayed on chain B. If the token exists on both chains with the same address, the attacker can drain the victim's tokens on the second chain.
+After a hard fork (e.g., ETH/ETC), a signature valid on chain A can be replayed on chain B if the token exists on both chains at the same address.
+The nonce on chain B is still 0 if the user hasn't transacted there — the attacker can use the chain A signature to drain chain B tokens.

-Fix: Recompute the domain separator dynamically when block.chainid might have changed:
+Fix: Recompute the domain separator dynamically so block.chainid is always current:

 // SAFE: domain separator computed fresh each time